spox/mruby-cr/README.md

 }
 ```

-If a configuration defined at `.mruby-cr` it
+If a configuration file is at `.mruby-cr` it
 will be automatically loaded.

+### mruby

+Build of mruby can be customized by providing
+a `mruby_build.rb` file in the local directory.

 ## Inspiration